 Funeral Home Answering Service Tips: 3 Things Consumer Language Has Taught Us

 Client care is always paramount and there is always room for improvement.
 Our professional level of customer service is monitored by ourselves and our clients!
 Complete transparency is offered through access to call recordings.
-At Director On Call all calls are recorded for quality assurance purposes and an Alliance client, you get full access to the recordings of your calls.
+At Director On Call all calls are recorded for quality assurance purposes and as a Director on Call client, you get full access to the recordings of your calls.
 This article below provides some valuable insight into what you should be thinking about when creating your script while customizing your funeral home answering service account.

 "We Just Analyzed 100 Million Call Center Conversations.
 You Won't Beleive What We Heard"